icon-project/icon-DID/docs/ICON-DID-method.md

 The decentralized identifiers(DID) on ICON blockchain is of the following format:

 ```
-icon-did = “did:icon:” + specific-idstring
+icon-did = “did:icon:” + network-id + “:” + specific-idstring
+network-id = (2*i)*HEXDIG, (i>0)
-specific-idstring = network-id +  idstring + checksum
+specific-idstring = idstring + checksum
-network-id = 4*HEXDIG
   idstring = 40*HEXDIG
   checksum = 8*HEXDIG
 ```

+#### 1.2.1 Network-ID
+The network-id is a identifier of network where the DID is stored.

+* The network-id must be represented by an even number of hex-digits (at least 2 hex-digits) and configured according to the policies of the ICON network.
+* Network-id of the ICON “mainnet” is defined as “01”.
+* Other values can be assigned to different networks in the future.

-### 1.3 Specific-idstring Generation Method
+#### 1.2.2 Specific-idstring Generation Method
 ICON DID should be created by each entity, and the DID must be unique within the ICON network.
-Specific-idstring is a hex encoded string and composed of the concatenation of the network-id, idstring and checksum.
+Specific-idstring is a hex encoded string and composed of the concatenation of idstring and checksum.

-* network-id of the “mainnet” is defined as “0000”.
-Other values can be assigned to different networks in the future.
 * idstring should be defined by the first 20 bytes in the 32-byte transaction hash of the transaction that was submitted to register the DID on the blockchain.
     * idstring = TX_HASH\[0:19]
 * checksum is a 4-byte string used to prevent human typing errors.